William B. Caldwell III: Early life and education

 Caldwell was born on July 20, 1925, at Fort Moultrie, South Carolina, into a military family.
 His father was a soldier, and his grandfather fought for the Union Army in the American Civil War.

-Both of his parents were natural leaders and their home overflowed with friends associated with the military.
-Young Bill Caldwell basked in their camaraderie, emulated their character, and looked forward to the day when he could wear an officer's uniform.

-When Caldwell was 16, he lived with his family at Schofield Barracks, Hawaii.
-On December 7, 1941, the Caldwells were horror-struck as they heard the roar of Japanese planes attack Pearl Harbor and witnessed a Japanese plane strafe an officer running down their street.
-The next day, Bill helped at the base hospital and for the weeks that followed, drove an ammunition truck.
-Dependents were later evacuated from Hawaii; Bill, his mother, and his sister moved to Los Angeles where he finished high school.
+When Caldwell was 16, he lived with his family at Schofield Barracks, Hawaii, where he witnessed the Pearl Harbor attack on December 7, 1941. a Japanese plane strafe an officer running down their street.
+Caldwell, his mother, and his sister moved to Los Angeles where he finished high school.

-One of Caldwell's childhood dreams was to attend West Point, but he did not think he could get in and almost enlisted in the Marine Corps.
-He later said, "When the telegram came telling my family and me that I was accepted into West Point and I was to report there in two days or three days, I immediately caught a train out of El Paso and went to West Point."

-Caldwell on his wedding day in 1949.
+Caldwell spent one semester at Texas A&M University before attending Millard's Preparatory School in Washington, D.C..
+From there, he was accepted to the United States Military Academy at West Point, New York.